AGRICULTURE AND FOOD IN IRELAND

 Irish agriculture is dominated by family-owned farms.
 There are almost 140,000 farms, with an average land holding of 32.5 hectares.
 Pasture-based farm enterprises dominate, thanks to Ireland’s rich green grass growth for 9 to 10 months a year.
 As a result, Irish output is dominated by dairy and livestock, especially beef.
 Dairy and beef account for two-thirds of gross agricultural output and similar proportions of agri-food exports.
 Thanks to the lifting of production quotas in 2015 and Ireland’s strong capability in the dairy sector, Ireland is currently one of the world’s fastest-growing dairy producers and exporters.

-- Ireland is the 4th largest net exporter of beef in the northern hemisphere
+- Ireland was the largest net exporter of Beef in the Northern Hemisphere

 The strategic vision for the agriculture and food sector is set out in a series of 10 year plans, published every five years.
 In 2015 Food Wise 2025 was published, succeeding 2010’s Food Harvest 2020.
 These plans emerge from a consensus-based process which includes stakeholders – farmers, food processors, representative bodies, researchers, government agencies, consumer representatives, retailers and environmental protection authorities.
 The planning process identifies and agrees growth targets that the industry believes it can achieve, together with plans to address the key obstacles and limiting factors.
 Critically, the plans establish a shared vision for the sector among all stakeholders.